the-refinery/sparkpost_rails/README.md

 ### Using SparkPost Templates
 If you would rather leverage SparkPost's powerful templates rather than building ActionMailer views, SparkPostRails can support that as well.
-Simply add your template id to the sparkpost_data hash:
+Simply add your template id to the sparkpost_data hash.
+By default, ActionMailer finds a template to use within views, a workaround to prevent this default action is to explicitly pass a block with an empty text part:

 ```
 data = { template_id: "MY-TEMPLATE" }

-mail(to: to_email, sparkpost_data: data)
+mail(to: to_email, sparkpost_data: data) do |format|
+  format.text { render text: "" }
+end
 ```

 **NOTE**: All inline-content that may exist in your mail message will be ignored, as the SparkPost API does not accept that data when a template id is